JetBrains/teamcity-documentation/topics/teamcity-memory-monitor.md

 ## Heavy GC overload

 Is reported when memory cleaning takes more than 50% of CPU resources on average.
 It usually means really serious problems with memory resulting in high performance degradation.

 ## Customization

 Several [internal properties](configuring-teamcity-server-startup-properties.md#TeamCity+internal+properties) can be used to customize the Monitor:

 * `teamCity.memoryUsageMonitor.poolNames` sets up pool names to track.
-Case\-sensitive comma\-separated string is accepted.
+Case-sensitive comma-separated string is accepted.

 * `teamCity.memoryUsageMonitor.warningThreshold` allows setting up a minimal warning threshold.
 Affects all tracked memory pools except for PermGen ([replaced with metaspace](http://javaeesupportpatterns.blogspot.ru/2013/02/java-8-from-permgen-to-metaspace.html) memory allocation in TeamCity 10).

 * `teamCity.memoryUsageMonitor[<Pool name>].warningThreshold` can be used to modify single memory pool threshold.
-Spaces should be escaped or changed to `\ ` signs.
+Spaces should be escaped or changed to `\` symbols.

 * `teamCity.memoryUsageMonitor.gcWarningThreshold` allows setting up the allowed percentage of resources to spent for cleaning the memory.